Agenda for Day 1 - Monday 9 November, 2026

 - Khatereh Ahmadi - Venture Partner, XGEN Venture

-- Martin Svorc - Director, Neurology & Immunology, Fertility Business Development, Merck KGaA
+- Martin Svorc - Director, Neurology & Immunology, Business Development & AI Strategy and Enablement Lead, Merck KGaA

 The Ones to Watch sessions at BIO-Europe spotlight emerging biotech companies, innovative startups, or groundbreaking projects that are poised to make a significant impact in the life sciences industry.
 These sessions provide a platform for showcasing cutting-edge ideas, novel technologies, and promising business models, offering attendees a glimpse into the future of biotech innovation.
 They are an excellent opportunity for investors, partners, and industry leaders to discover the next big players in the ecosystem.